 Case size: 42mm

 The courage to manufacture audacious wristwear is natural to Hamilton.
 Just gaze at the triangular Ventura watch that was loved by no other than the King of Rock&Roll himself.
-But besides the Ventura and many other Hollywood featuring timepieces, the former U.S brand has several spectacular watches available, like the Jazzmaster Open Heart, which is one of the best skeleton watches due to its superior quality.
+But besides the Ventura and many other Hollywood featuring timepieces, the former U.S brand has several spectacular watches available, like the Jazzmaster Open Heart, which is one of the best skeleton watches for its superior quality.

 Probably the most significant factor for many to buy this Hamilton piece is the H-10 automatic movement with an 80-hour power reserve.
-When a typical self-winding mechanism keeps approximately 40 hours of power reserve, this one from Hamilton has double the amount.
+When a typical self-winding mechanism keeps approximately 40 hours of power reserve, then this one from Hamilton has double the amount.

 The looks won’t disappoint either with partly exposed inner works on a deep blue dial.
 The watch is a fine dress piece for possessing fitting dimensions at 42mm in case diameter and 11mm in thickness, and featuring a classy light brown leather band.